kablekompany/gmanage/README.md

 - [#1](https://github.com/dragdev-studios/guildmanager/issues/1) - Errors loading initially after install due to file issues [SOLVED]
 - [#2](https://github.com/dragdev-studios/guildmanager/issues/2) - Errors loading before bot is ready
 - [#9](https://github.com/dragdev-studios/guildmanager/issues/9) **OR** json.JSONdecodeError - an error occured during first load, to fix it all you need to do is delete the `guildmanager.data` file that is created in your active directory
+- [No issue] - Loading `guildmanager` only works on windows, whereas unix-based systems need to use `guildmanager.cog` directly.

 **Have an issue loading the cog?** [create a new issue](https://https://github.com/dragdev-studios/guildmanager/issues/new)